ar6841/Dual_Quaternion_Forward_Kinematics/README.md

 1. [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page)
 2. [dualquat](https://github.com/Hasenpfote/dualquat)

-*Some changes have been made to the dualquat library so I recommend using my version, all the dependencies are included in this file*.
+*Some changes have been made to the dualquat library (including new operators!) so I recommend using my version, all the dependencies are included in this file*.

 ## Usage
 Here are some short examples of some of the functions included and how to use them,